Positive Review Response Examples – Changing the Way We Give Feedback

 Make the Most of Feedback

 Feedback works both ways.
-Others in the organization are more likely to appreciate the value of using feedback if we demonstrate to them that we can use feedback to guide our own development.
+Others in the organization are more likely to appreciate the value of using feedback if we demonstrate that we can use it to guide our development.
 Learning from feedback, especially when it’s negative, can be challenging.
 Here is a four-step procedure for gaining knowledge from criticism.

 Pay attention: To learn from feedback, you must first listen to it.

-Maintain an open mind: Everyone can learn and develop, but we can only do so if we’re conscious of the options available to us.
-Put less emphasis on whether you did or did not do something specific while attempting to make sense of comments.
+Maintain an open mind: Everyone can learn and develop, but only if we’re conscious of our options.
+When attempting to make sense of comments, put less emphasis on whether you did or did not do something specific.
 Instead, assess your behaviors and actions with an open mind.

 Follow up with inquiries: If you don’t fully comprehend someone’s feedback, ask open-ended questions.
-You can learn more about the feedback and determine what you ought to start, stop, or go on doing in the future by following up with more inquiries.
+By following up with more inquiries, you can learn more about the feedback and determine what you ought to start, stop, or continue doing in the future.
 Practice active listening to make the most of feedback.

-Respond to criticism: Spend some time considering the feedback.
-Concentrate on the exact actions you will take in response.
+Respond to criticism: Consider the feedback carefully and concentrate on the exact actions you will take in response.

 Positive Review Response Examples – Summary

-Consider what you want to say and take the examples provided as a guideline to approach the situation.
-Remember to be mindful of your team member’s mental and emotional states, as well as your own, when discussing feedback.
+Consider what you want to say and use the examples to approach the situation.
+When discussing feedback, remember to be mindful of your team members and your own mental and emotional states.
 This is especially important if you are redirecting.